yimpyomp/qbank_trimmer/README.md

   * Skill
 * Generates custom practice sets
 * Both GUI and CLI are supported
   * Some advanced features like catalog generation and PDF consolidation are CLI only.
-Do not attempt to use these unless you're familiar and comforable with programming
+Do not attempt to use these unless you're familiar and comfortable programming

-## Known Issuest
+## Known Issues
 * RW cataloging functionality is unreliable

-## Obtaining the necessary files
-* All necessary files for generating custom question sets are included

-### Basic usage (CLI/From source only):
+## Download

+Prebuilt versions are available in the Releases section.

+Download the archive matching your operating system:
+- Windows
+- Linux
+- macOS

+## Installation (Prebuilt Application)
+1. Download the latest release for your operating system.
+2. Extract the archive.
+3. Run SATQuestionBankTrimmer.

+The included resources folder contains required question banks and catalogs.
+Do not move or rename this folder.

+No Python installation is required.

+## Usage (GUI)
+1. Select the desired question category.
+2. Apply filters.
+3. Generate a practice set.
+4. Review the generated PDF output.

+## Troubleshooting
+If the application fails to start:
+- Make sure the entire folder was extracted.
+- Do not move the executable away from the _internal folder.
+- Ensure the resources folder is present.

+### CLI Usage
 1. Ensure *Python 3.10.9 or greater* is installed on your machine.
     * The Windows installer can be found [here](https://www.python.org/downloads/release/python-3109/)
     * When installing, ensure that you select the option to add Python to PATH on the initial splash screen.